 Research Services supports a vibrant research culture across the Faculties of Arts, Social Sciences and Sciences.

-With funding support through the Research Support Fund and the Government of New Brunswick, the Office of Research Services is a nimble and valuable resource for both faculty and student researchers and our community partners.
+Aided by funding support through the Research Support Fund, the Office of Research Services is a nimble and valuable resource for both faculty and student researchers and our community partners.
 Learn more about how the Research Support Fund strengthens the research ecosystem at Mount Allison.

 In partnership with the Provost and Vice-President Academic and Research and other leaders at Mount Allison, we are committed to providing an exceptional suite of services for our faculty and students.